Heating Service in Owings Mills

 We tend to take the heating systems in our homes for granted until something goes wrong.
 Regular system upgrades and annual maintenance can keep your heating system working for years to come.

-In order to keep your heating system functioning properly, it is important to have an annual check up.
-Yearly maintenance before the winter months can help you identify and fix potential problems before you require an emergency service or repair.
+To keep your heating system or boiler functioning properly, it is important to have an annual check-up.
+Yearly maintenance before the winter months can help you identify and fix potential problems before you require emergency service or repair.

-- Visually inspect your heating system for signs of wear, leakage or rust.
+- Visually inspect your heating system for signs of wear, leakage, or rust

-- Check the operational components of the heater including crankcase, air filtration system, blower, motor, and motor wheel.
+- Check the operational components of the heater including crankcase, air filtration system, blower, motor, and motor wheel

-- Inspect the unit’s wiring, electrical connections and thermostat.
+- Inspect the unit’s wiring, electrical connections, and thermostat

-- Inspect any gas connections for leaks, taking note of the burner ignition, gas burners, and switches.
+- Inspect any gas connections for leaks, taking note of the burner ignition, gas burners, and switches

-- Adjust the unit for maximum efficiency.
+- Adjust the unit for maximum efficiency

-- Monitor carbon monoxide output.
+- Monitor carbon monoxide output